 - Keep the chunk of cake removed, and cut off the bottom half of this.
 With this bottom sponge section, place this aside in a bowl for later.

-- Spoon 2 tsp of salted dulce de leche into the hole you’ve created in the cupcake and then press the top half of the cake chunk back into the cupcake, sealing away the sauce inside the cupcake.
+- Spoon 2 teaspoon of salted dulce de leche into the hole you’ve created in the cupcake and then press the top half of the cake chunk back into the cupcake, sealing away the sauce inside the cupcake.

 - Repeat this until each of your cupcakes have been filled with salted dulce de leche, keeping all of the sponge chunks for later.